TheWizardAndTheWyrd/Homunculus/README.md

 Homonculus.NET is an implementation of a Topology Weight Evolving Artificial Neural Network written in C#.
 The implementation is based upon the reference implementation in the "Handbook Neuroevolution Through Erlang".

+Since the referecen implementation uses Erlang's actor model for concurrency and soft real-time concurrency and fault-tolerance, we are using the Akka.NET library (an actor system implementation based on Scala's Akka).